 - Ashworth College - This college offers online diploma programs specifically for prospective pharmacy technicians.
 The program prepares students for the PTCB exam, and also offers hands-on training.

-- Everest College - This college offers pharmacy technician career training programs at its campuses located across the country.
+- Altierus Career College (formerly Everest College) - This college offers pharmacy technician career training programs at its campuses located across the country.
 These diploma programs can typically be completed in less than a year.

 - San Francisco State University - This state university offers a pharmacy technician certification program at its San Francisco, California campus or online, and prepares students to take the PCTB exam.